CoryITpro/rust_contracts/README.md

 # rust_contracts

-this is rust smart contracts
+This is rust smart contracts